Cordtus/ibc-escrow/README.md

 1. Select the primary chain
 2. Select the secondary chain
 3. Choose the audit type (Quick, Comprehensive, or Manual Channel ID)
-4. View the audit results
+4. View the audit results for both chains
-5. Option to run a reverse audit

 ### Audit Types

-- **Quick**: Audits only the native token of the primary chain
+- **Quick**: Audits the native tokens of both chains simultaneously
-- **Comprehensive**: Audits all tokens in the escrow account, including recursive unwrapping of IBC tokens
+- **Comprehensive**: Audits all tokens in the escrow accounts, including recursive unwrapping of IBC tokens
 - **Manual Channel ID**: Allows you to input a specific channel ID and fetches relevant IBC information

 ### Other Commands

 - Update chain data:
   ```
   yarn update-chains
   ```